Insights

 The Gulf Move: A Realistic Assessment for Senior Quant Specialists

-The Abu Dhabi and Dubai opportunity is no longer a curiosity for senior systematic specialists — it's a serious career consideration.
+The Abu Dhabi and Dubai opportunity is no longer a curiosity for senior quant specialists — it's a serious career consideration.
 Here is an honest look at the compensation reality, the mandate quality, and who the move actually makes sense for.

 The Compensation Gap: How Multi-Strat Platforms Are Winning the PM War